RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 Following this model, embedded modules have `module/embedded` as their `type`.

-Like `module`, `module/embedded` is also not a MIME type (even though it looks vaguely like it might be one).
+Like `module`, even though it looks vaguely like it might be one, `module/embedded` is also not a MIME type.

 Instead, it's just an indication of what type of script we're dealing with.